Leonhart History, Family Crest & Coats of Arms

 The surname Leonhart was first found in Gascony (French: Gascogne), an area of southwest France bordering Spain, that was part of the "Province of Guyenne and Gascony" prior to the French Revolution, where the family held a family seat since ancient times.

 The members of the family also branched into other regions of France.
 In Burgundy they settled in De Léonardy, which was part of the bailiwick of Charolles in 1789.
 In Brittany the members of the branch Léon settled in Bourgerel, in Ourmeaux and in Trévéret, and they also became the counts of Crozon.

 Julien Leonard, born in 1665, son of Jacques and Scholastique (née Gilles), was a French doctor that settled in Quebec in the 17th century.
 He married Barbe LeFrançois, daughter of Charles and Marie-Madeleine (née Triot), at Château-Richer on 13th October 1698.
 They remained together in Quebec until Barbe passed away on 1st August 1700.

-Important Dates for the Leonhart family
+Early History of the Leonhart family

 This web page shows only a small excerpt of our Leonhart research.
 Another 102 words (7 lines of text) covering the years 1611, 1654, 1656, 1657, 1658, 1663, 1611, 1671, 1655, 1713, 1744, 1793 and 1766 are included under the topic Early Leonhart History in all our PDF Extended History products and printed products wherever possible.